Concept drift: Possible remedies

 To prevent deterioration in prediction accuracy because of concept drift, reactive and tracking solutions can be adopted.
-Reactive solutions retrain the model in reaction to a triggering mechanism, such as a change-detection test, to explicitly detect concept drift as a change in the statistics of the data-generating process.
+Reactive solutions retrain the model in reaction to a triggering mechanism, such as a change-detection test or control charts from statistical process control, to explicitly detect concept drift as a change in the statistics of the data-generating process.
 When concept drift is detected, the current model is no longer up-to-date and must be replaced by a new one to restore prediction accuracy.
 A shortcoming of reactive approaches is that performance may decay until the change is detected.
 Tracking solutions seek to track the changes in the concept by continually updating the model.
 Methods for achieving this include online machine learning, frequent retraining on the most recently observed samples, and maintaining an ensemble of classifiers where one new classifier is trained on the most recent batch of examples and replaces the oldest classifier in the ensemble.

 Contextual information, when available, can be used to better explain the causes of the concept drift: for instance, in the sales prediction application, concept drift might be compensated by adding information about the season to the model.
-By providing information about the time of the year, the rate of deterioration of your model is likely to decrease, concept drift is unlikely to be eliminated altogether.
+By providing information about the time of the year, the rate of deterioration of your model is likely to decrease, but concept drift is unlikely to be eliminated altogether.
 This is because actual shopping behavior does not follow any static, finite model.
 New factors may arise at any time that influence shopping behavior, the influence of the known factors or their interactions may change.

 Concept drift cannot be avoided for complex phenomena that are not governed by fixed laws of nature.
 All processes that arise from human activity, such as socioeconomic processes, and biological processes are likely to experience concept drift.
 Therefore, periodic retraining, also known as refreshing, of any model is necessary.